keboola/developers-docs/extend/registration/deployment.md

 ## Test Live Configurations
 Before deploying your new image to the Developer Portal, you may want to try it out on some 'real' configurations in your project.
-You can do this by adding some environment variables to Travis with an appropriate [Storage token](https://help.keboola.com/storage/tokens/) and configuration ID.
+You can do this by adding certain environment variables to Travis with an appropriate [Storage token](https://help.keboola.com/storage/tokens/) and configuration ID.
 It is highly recommended to create a dedicated token for this task.